adamcharnock/lightbus/docs/explanation/anatomy-lesson.md

 `LIGHTBUS_MODULE` environment variable,
 or the `lightbus run --bus=...` option.

+**A service
+will only need a Lightbus process if it wishes to listen for events or provide any RPCs which can be called.**

 ## Addendum

 The distinction between client & Lightbus process as described above